ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 ### Building and Running the Server

-You can build and run the server in your EdStem workspace using these two commands, from the directory created by cloning of the repository.
+You can build and run the server in your terminal using these two commands, from the directory created by cloning of the repository.
 (Remember, you might have to `cd` into that directory!)
 It should look like this when it works: